ankitkr437/ReccomendMovie/README.md

 # RecommendMovie
-### This project is a content based movie recommendation system made using Flask(Web framework written in python) and the some other python libraries like Pandas, Numpy, Scikit Learn, etc.
+### This project is a content based movie recommendation system made using Flask(Web framework written in python) and the some other python libraries like Pandas, Numpy, Scikit-Learn, etc.

 ### This project is live at https://recommend-movie1.herokuapp.com/